ExistensialReset/flowmosr/README.md

 - Start a small circle (2–5 people)
 - Share resources without tracking value
 - Rest without earning it
+- Read and join in writing this repository
 - Notice what actually helps life flow

 If you are starting a circle and want to connect - please do -  let us weave a web of Flow circles in this world: